dekibeki/docker-redis/README.md

-TODO: Joseph please remove this line before merge, this will give you another skill to manage pull request for your repository.
 This is how I would write this readme document.

 # Docker-redis

 Josip Milovac <paci.paci@yahoo.com.au>

-Repository contains necessary scripts to install docker on a local computer, create a docker container for redis, and making calls to redis from the hojst machine.
+Repository contains necessary scripts to install docker on a local computer, create a docker container for redis, and making calls to redis from the host machine.

 ## Set up